Religions Responses to Violence: From Cause to Cure

 Violence is inherent to all different forces that make our world.
 If you start with the world of matter, there are storms, volcanic eruptions and so on.
 Moreover, there is massive destruction of forestland, both by humans and nature.
 This is altering our living conditions.
 If you look at the animal kingdom, for many beasts, violence is a way to survive.
-Then if you come to the human beings, we are faced today with more violence than we could accept or even understand.
+Then if you come to the human beings, we are faced today with more violence than we could accept or even understand, even if people take their time to learn how to analyze social behavior.
 As Christians, we call the creator God, but he has many names, and I hold him responsible for creating the diversity of so many religions in order to exemplify the purpose and values of life, and to learn how to deal with the violence.
 It is our role as humans to act and to solve issues and to believe there is a point of unity between all religions.
 And to me that is ethic as spirituality.

 In the course of history, almost all major religions have become tainted by violence.
 But I believe that, by now, it has become apparent that the purpose of religion is peace, not war.
 For me, this is a certainty.
 That peace starts within oneself, and it is part of an education to that purpose.
 The mystical dimension that is available in all religions is to bring oneself closer to recognition of the other, to care and love for the entire world.
 But if I don’t start by myself, why would I want others to do it?